362The temple of Apollo at Daphne, outside Antioch, is destroyed in a mysterious fire.

 1784Russia founds a colony on Kodiak Island, Alaska.

 1790Warriors of the Miami people, under Chief Little Turtle, defeat U.S. troops, under General Josiah Harmar, at the site of present-day Fort Wayne, Indiana, in the Northwest Indian War.

 1797André-Jacques Garnerin makes the first recorded parachute jump from 3,200 feet above Paris, France.

-1811Romantic composer, Franz Liszt, is born in Hungary.
+1811Romantic composer, Franz Liszt, is born in in the village of Doborján, Kingdom of Hungary, Austrian Empire.
 He was reputed to be the greatest sight reader at the piano keyboard, as well as an improviser and transcriber.
+Liszt gained renown in Europe during the early 19th century for his prodigious virtuosic skill as a pianist.
+He was a friend, musical promoter and benefactor to many composers of his time, including Frédéric Chopin, Richard Wagner, Hector Berlioz, Robert Schumann, Camille Saint-Saëns, Edvard Grieg, Ole Bull, Joachim Raff, Mikhail Glinka, and Alexander Borodin.
 When his good friend Chopin would show him a new piece, Liszt would sight-read it, making embellishments.
 Chopin would then say, Now play it the way I wrote it.

 1836Sam Houston is inaugurated as the first President of the Republic of Texas.

 1844Millerites, followers of William Miller, anticipate the end of the world in conjunction with the Second Advent of Christ.
 The following day became known as the Great Disappointment.